voltrue2/node-datetime/README.md

 An extended Date object for javascript.

-It handles offsets by days and hours and formatting.
+1. Handles offests by days and hours.

+2. Built-in formatting function.

+3. Time based value calculation.

 ## Installation